 Deciding Whether You Need a Living Together Contract

 It doesn't make sense to enter into an agreement in every relationship that you may have.
 You would make quite the impression showing up to a first date with a pen and paper in hand.
 Rather, living together contracts are more appropriate for long-term relationships where a significant amount of money, property and debt are expected to accumulate.
 These agreements may also be a good idea for older couples, to ensure that property is distributed upon their death as they wish.
 Finally, couples who just don't believe in the institution of marriage, for whatever reason, should strongly consider such an agreement.
 Even if you're morally or philosophically opposed to marriage, it's still smart to define the relationship's rights, obligations and how property is to be distributed.

 Contracts that function similar to marriage between unmarried couples have not always been on sound legal ground.
 The uncertainty behind nonmarital agreements came to an end in 1976, however, when the California State Supreme Court established the now widely held justification behind allowing nonmarital agreements.
 In the case, Marvin v.
 Marvin, the California Supreme Court held that:

 Living together contracts don't need to be overly complex or contain legal-sounding language.
 To the contrary, it's a better idea to make the agreement in plain language, and include as much or as little detail as the couple feels is necessary.
 Here are some items to consider:

 With the increasing diversity of relationship structures among couples, having a non-marital agreement, or living together contract, can help to clarify important issues and avoid problems down the road.
-Even if you and your partner have an agreement in mind, it doesn't hurt to speak with a family law attorney to make sure the agreement is sound and enforceable.
-Contact an experienced attorney near you to receive a free initial review of your case.
+Even if you and your partner have an agreement in mind, you may want to speak with a family law attorney to make sure the agreement is sound and enforceable.